 - If we ask, God will forgive us when we sin.
 How do you feel when God forgives you?

-- ABCJLM BIble Coloring Sheet - Cain and Abel
+- ABCJLM Bible Workbook - Fingerpaint the Cain and Abel worksheet.

 - Use this story to discuss tithing.
 The main point behind tithing is that all we have is God's and not ours.
 He asks that we give back to Him through tithing with a happy heart.

 - My Giving Bank: Make a bank out of a cylinder container.
 Cut a slit in the lid.
 Decorate and write, "I Can Give to God."
 Place coins and money in the bank to give to your church, missionaries, or other ministries.

 Weeks 5-9 focus on "angled-line letters."
 This week focus on letters Xx.
 Start by creating the characters using short and long craft sticks and move to writing the characters on the Angled Line Characters #1 worksheet.

 This week review the formation of each letter in the child’s last name using tactile letters.
 Remember to use an uppercase for the first letter and lowercase for the rest of the letters.
 Lay the tactile letters in order so the child begins to think of the letters as a "word" instead of individual letters.
 If letters are doubled, you may need to make extra tactile letters.